 Refugiu was very comfortable so we got up quite late on Friday 26th July.
-Both from the refugiu and tourist signs we realized we are in parts of Romania with Hungarian inhabitants, historically they are called Székelys.
+Both from the refugiu and the tourist signs we realized we are in one of the parts of Romania with Hungarian inhabitants, historically they are called Székelys.

-We reached Borsec – spa town popular with tourists and famous for its mineral water – around 10 am and made a luxury breakfast: tomatoes with fermented cream and cheese.
+We reached Borsec – a spa town popular with tourists and famous for its mineral water –at around 10 am and made a luxury breakfast: tomatoes with fermented cream and cheese.
 Sitting on a bench near the gate to the promenade we turned into kind of a tourist attraction.